sunghoonyang/Deep-Learning-Boot-Camp/README.md

 ### Curriculum
 The Bootcamp amalgamates “Theory” and “Practice” – identifying that a deep learning scientist desires a survey of concepts combined with a strong application of practical techniques through labs.
 Primarily, the foundational material and tools of the Data Science practitioner are presented via Sk-Learn.
 Topics continue rapidly into exploratory data analysis and classical machine learning, where the data is organized, characterized, and manipulated.
 From day two, the students move from engineered models into 4 days of Deep Learning.

+## Bootcamp 5 day structure

+The Bootcamp consists of the following folders and files:

+- [day 01/](day 01): Practical machine learning with Python and sk-learn pipelines

+- [day 02 PyTORCH and PyCUDA/](day 02 PyTORCH and PyCUDA): Neural networks using the GPU, PyCUDA, PyTorch and Matlab

+- [day 03/](day 03): Applied Deep Learning in Python

+- [day 04/](day 04): Convolutional Neural Networks using Keras

+- [day 05/](day 05): Applied Deep Reinforcement Learning in Python

+- [docker/](docker): a GPU based docker system for the bootcamp

 Click to view the full CURRICULUM : http://deep-ml.com/assets/5daydeep/#/3/1

 ![cuda](curr.png)